 Amazon Web Services has announced the opening of the AWS Middle East Region out of Bahrain, which the company says will allow companies, educational institutions and governments to run their applications and serve end-users from data centres located in the region.
+AWS customers in the region include Careem, Emirates NBD, Flydubai and Virgin Middle East.
+The Amazon Bahrain office in Manama, Bahrain will move digital transformation along and open opportunities across the region.

-“The cloud has the change to unlock digital transformation in the Middle East,” said Andy Jassy, the CEO of Amazon Web Services.
+“The cloud has the chance to unlock digital transformation in the Middle East,” said Andy Jassy, the CEO of Amazon Web Services.
 “Today, we are launching advanced and secure technology infrastructure that matches the scale of our other AWS regions around the world and are already seeing strong demand in the Middle East for AWS technologies like artificial intelligence and machine learning, data analytics, IoT and much more.”

 “We are excited to see how our cloud technology will provide new ways for governments to better engage with citizens, for enterprises to innovate for their next phase of growth, and for entrepreneurs to build businesses and compete on a global scale,” he added.